Dr. David Fawcett

 - Unprotected sex with anyone other than my partner

-The Middle Boundary: This circle lists warning signs and slippery situations that might lead a substance/sex addict back to inner circle behaviors.
+The Middle (Yellow) Circle: This circle lists warning signs and slippery situations that might lead a substance/sex addict back to red circle behaviors.
 Here the addict lists the people, places, thoughts/fantasies, events, and experiences that might trigger relapse.
-Commonly stated middle circle behaviors for substance/sex addicts include:
+Commonly stated yellow circle behaviors for substance/sex addicts include:

 - Lying or keeping secrets (about anything)